NJ town must release list of those blocked from mayor's Facebook

 Reiman told the newspaper that Wronko will stay blocked until he acts in a "civil manner" and stops harassing residents.

-The Democrat filed a defamation suit last October during his campaign against Republican challenger Fred Gattuso, for bringing up old allegations of his being a sexual predator and spreading rumors about an arrest for driving while intoxicated that Reiman said never happened.
+The Democrat filed a defamation suit last October during his campaign against Republican challenger Fred Gattuso, for bringing up old allegations claiming he was a sexual predator and spreading rumors about an arrest for driving while intoxicated that Reiman said never happened.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ.